 When visiting the Baden State Museum in Karlsruhe do not miss to climb the palace’s tower.
 From its top you will have a stunning 360 degree view on the city and the palace’s park.

 The Palace has a beautiful park.
 There is a small steam train that runs through the park.
 The journey takes 20 minutes and the train runs on the weekends from Good Friday to All Saints Day, and in the summer also on weekdays.

 For a small town, Bretten offers a great variety of quality places to eat.
 The market square is surrounded by many restaurants and cafés, where you can try mostly local specialties.
 There are also a few other restaurants in side streets, which offer very good cuisine.
 We walked around and each time we chose a different place to eat.
 We were never disappointed.

 When in Germany you should try the Flammkuchen!
 They taste the best with a wheat beer.
 Don’t miss also the apple strudel served with vanilla ice cream!

 One of the coziest hotels where I have ever stayed is in Bretten.
 With unique charm and a real soul, the family-owned Hotel Krone will give you a piece of home away from home.
 Their secret?
 It’s all about the details.
 And the breakfast.
 This is my favourite breakfast of all times.
 Actually, their breakfast is so popular that on Sunday locals go there only to enjoy their breakfast buffet.
 Oh, did I mention that the hotel has this perfect location on the market square?

 Bretten is one of those little hidden gems that you need to know about in order to include it on your itinerary.
 Are you interested in off-the-beaten-track destinations in Germany, then you shall for sure try Blankenheim – another small town with half-timbered houses and special medieval atmosphere.

 Did you like Bretten?
-Save this post for future reference!
+Pin this post for future reference!